Scouting Ireland: Chief Scout

 The leader of the overall organisation is the Chief Scout, who is its leading volunteer and public representative, chairs general meetings and other bodies, and makes key awards.
-The Chief reports to the Board of Directors.
+The Chief reports to the board of directors.

 The first Chief Scout elected was Martin Burbridge, the former National Treasurer of Scouting Ireland (CSI).
 He was re-elected at National Council in 2007 for a second term which was due to end in 2010.
 For personal reasons Burbridge announced his resignation in August 2008, and the NMC elected Michael John Shinnick, the then Chief Commissioner for Adult Resources, as SI's second Chief Scout in September 2008.
 He was elected by National Council in March 2009, and again in 2012, for a term to end in 2015.
 Christy McCann was elected as SI's third Chief Scout in September 2015.
 McCann was elected unopposed for a second term in April 2018, serving until February 2021.

 In May 2021, history was made when Jill Pitcher Farrell was elected as Chief Scout of Scouting Ireland.
 As a current Rover Scout, this was the first time that Scouting Ireland elected not only a female Chief Scout, but a Youth Member to this role.
-She is also the first to be elected at a company general meeting, rather than a National Council.
+She was also the first to be elected at a company general meeting, rather than a National Council.

+In September 2024, Eoin Callanan, a Scouter from Cork, was appointed as the Chief Scout of Scouting Ireland.

-Membership participation in governance
+Youth participation in governance

 A National Youth Forum is held each year with representatives from the Scout, Venture Scout and Rover Scout sections.
 Representatives debate motions relating to the running of the association and their own sections.
 Successful motions are carried forward to the relevant national bodies, including general meetings.
-Each forum elects 9 representatives who then represent the interests of youth members on various committees throughout their term of office (generally one year).

-Professional staff

-A staff of administrative and support professionals are led by Scouting Ireland's Chief Executive Officer based in the National Office at the Larch Hill campsite.

 National policies

-The organisation's governance is supported by a number of national policies, largely set by general meetings and overseen by the Board of Directors.
+The organisation's governance is supported by a number of national policies, largely set by general meetings and overseen by the board of directors.
 In addition to policies on finance, personnel, uniforms and facilities, these include documents on the Youth Programme, adult resource management, and safeguarding.

 The organisation maintains a risk management strategy and policy, an anti-fraud policy, a whistle blower policy, and a crisis management policy.

 There are also policies on adults in Scouting, adults working with young people, and recognition for adult contributors.

 Scouting Ireland maintains a Code of Good Practice, Garda vetting and Northern Ireland access policies, and guidance on reporting, social media and drug incidents.